-Attendance at three and a half days of fieldwork and associated Hobart on-campus sessions is a compulsory requirement for all on-campus and for domestic distance students.
+Attendance at three days of field trip and associated Hobart on-campus sessions is a requirement for all on-campus students.

 |Unit name||Protected Area Planning and Management Systems|